Skip to content

 Fat had its era.
 Fiber had one.
 Antioxidants had one.
 Protein now seems to be carrying a wider set of hopes: control, optimization, visible discipline, resistance to aging, membership in a smarter way of eating.

-That is a lot to ask of a macronutrient.
+That's a lot to ask of a macronutrient.

 It helps explain why the products look the way they do.
 The grams are large.
 The ingredient lists are long.
 The design is clean in a very intentional way.
 The price is high enough that buying the bar says something about you, not just about your hunger.

-It is not unusual for marketers to exaggerate.
-It is unusual for the exaggeration to start from something true.
+It’s unusual for the exaggeration to start from something true.

 Where my reading slows down

-That is where trust gets complicated for me.
+That's where trust gets complicated for me.

 Not because every endorsement is cynical.
 I assume many are sincere.
 Because the format itself makes it harder to hear the difference between “protein matters” and “this product is the serious choice.”
 Once protein is culturally coded as longevity food, every protein-adjacent product gets to borrow seriousness it may not have earned.